2 Euclidean Geometry

 Basic Theorems `a la Euclid

-proving that his construction solves the problem.
+before proving that his construction really does solve the problem.

 Theorem 2.1 (I. 1).
 Problem: to construct an equilateral triangle on a given segment.

 The labelling I. 1 indicates Book I, Theorem 1.
+A triangle is equilateral if its three sides are congruent.

 Proof.
 Given a line segment AB: